JezerM/web-greeter/README.md

 # Web Greeter for LightDM

 A modern, visually appealing greeter for LightDM, that allows to create web based themes with HTML, CSS and JavaScript.

-This is a try to update the [Antergos web-greeter](https://github.com/Antergos/web-greeter), following what they left.
+This is a fork of the [Antergos web-greeter](https://github.com/Antergos/web-greeter) that tries to fix and improve this project for a modern and current use.
+Due to this, some API changes are needed, which implies that current themes would need to do changes to work correctly.

-As this is based on the [master release](https://github.com/Antergos/web-greeter/tree/master), which does some API changes, actual themes would need to do changes to work correctly.
+Also, check out [nody-greeter][nody-greeter], a greeter made in **Node.js** with **Electron**!

-Checkout [nody-greeter][nody-greeter], a greeter made in **Node.js** with **Electron**!
 (Actually, faster than Web Greeter)

 ## [See Live Demo][live_demo]